-The Learning Enabler tends to use the Kirkpatrick and Phillips model to express the effectiveness of solutions in terms of learning values (Kirkpatrick levels 1 to 3), business value (Kirkpatrick level IV, 2007) or return on investment (Phillips, 2007).
+The Learning Enabler tends to use the Kirkpatrick and Phillips model to express the effectiveness of solutions in terms of learning values (Kirkpatrick levels 1 to 3), business value (Kirkpatrick level 4) or return on investment (Phillips, 2007).
 In practice, however, it is difficult for the Learning Enabler to demonstrate business impact in more than 20 percent of the learning solutions offered.
-For this reason, senior management also regards the Learning Enabler as a cost centre.
-(LinkedIn, 2017)
+For this reason, senior management also regards the Learning Enabler as a cost center.
+(Linkedin, 2017)

 Business Model 3: Performance Enabler

-The Learning Enabler is less effective in the Performance Game Changer and Performance Tracker roles.
+The Learning Enabler is less effective in the Performance Game Changer and Performance Tracker roles than the in the Value Creator model.
 This is partly why they cannot always demonstrate business impact.
 However, senior management regards the Performance Enabler as on the way to being a revenue center.

 Business Model 4: Value Creator

 By expanding the service to the whole spectrum of 70:20:10 provision, the Value Creator implements management’s strategic priorities, offering more than formal learning solutions, and co-creating, with management, and best performers to make a measurable contribution to improving organizational performance.

 The Value Creator acts fully in line with the 70:20:10 model by referring not only to the five roles defined to utilize the model, but to the 70:20:10 methodology – the processes and approaches that enable the roles.